Ferries to Corsica

 ››› How long does the crossing to Corsica take?

 Depending on the port of departure, crossings to Corsica take between 4 and 11 hours.
-The shortest routes are the Ferries from Livorno to Bastia (4 to 4½ hours) and the Ferries from Genoa to Bastia (5 hours).
+The shortest are the Ferries from Livorno to Bastia (4 to 4½ hours) and the Ferries from Genoa to Bastia (5 hours).

 ››› Can I take my dog with me to Ferry?